 a) An unsporting technical infraction shall be when a player, substitute, coach or any bench personnel commit or display any unsportsmanlike behavior as set forth and defined by NCAA guidelines.
 Penalty for unsporting technical infractions shall be two free throws attempted by any player from the offended team and possession of the ball.
 Additionally, this technical counts towards the team foul total.
 Any player receiving two unsporting technical shall be removed from the game.
 Any unsporting technical called on bench personnel are assessed to the coach as well.
 Combination of two direct or indirect unsporting technical to the coach will require their removal from the game.
 Examples of unsporting behavior include taunting and baiting, use of profanity, continuous questioning of official's judgement, defense breaking the plane of the throw-in area, making contact with the ball or the thrower, just to name a few.
-18 as of 02.11.2021

-- b) Administrative technical infractions are issued for the following with a penalty of two free throws by any player from the offended team and possession of the ball but does not count towards team foul total or disqualification or ejection: - 1.
-Delay of Game: A warning will be given the first time any of the following occur:
+18 as of 02.11.2021 b) Administrative technical infractions are issued for the following with a penalty of two free throws by any player from the offended team and possession of the ball but does not count towards team foul total or disqualification or ejection: